safaris since 1995

 24 / 7 / 365

-Greetings from Chris and Liz Worden in Victoria Falls
+Greetings from Victoria Falls

 Thanks so much for following the link from our end of March newsletter.

-You were meant to have received this update from Chris Worden just as cyclone season was about to get really nasty in the Mozambique channel.
+You were meant to have received this update just as cyclone season was about to get really nasty in the Mozambique channel.
 We thought it a bit insensitive to pass on some of our happy personal news as parts of southern Africa were ravaged and are now dealing with the aftermath of Cyclone Idai.

 This has been described as the worst weather-related disaster ever to hit the southern hemisphere.
 The cyclone has affected hundreds of thousands, if not millions of people according to latest reports by the UN.
 There has been widespread flooding across parts of Mozambique, eastern Zimbabwe and Malawi.
 Here in Victoria Falls we’ve been untouched by the devastation.
 Our heartfelt thoughts go out to everyone affected.